Canada is more capitalist than socialist. The nation’s economy is classified as a mixed market economy with a robust social safety net.

 Definition of Socialism

 Socialism is an economic model wherein the means of production are controlled by the people and administered by the government.
-In practice, this means that the economy is centrally planned by the government rather than administered through market forces.
+In practice, this means that the economy is centrally planned by the government rather than administered through market forces, which comes with a range of pros and cons.

 In pure socialism, also known as communism, no one is allowed to run their own business, and all means of production are controlled by the government.